microsoft/AirSim/docs/image_apis.md

     //do something with response which contains image data, pose, timestamp etc }
 ```
-For a ready to run sample code please see [sample code in HelloDrone project](../HelloDrone/main.cpp).
+For a ready to run sample code please see [sample code in HelloDrone project](../HelloDrone/main.cpp) for multirotors or [HelloCar project](../HelloCar/main.cpp).

 See also [complete code](../Examples/StereoImageGenerator.hpp) that generates specified number of stereo images and ground truth depth with normalization to camera plan, computation of disparity image and saving it to pfm format.